ben-sentenac/fastify-authentication-plugin/README.md

 ```

-> **Warning:** This plugin is currently under development.
-Features and APIs may change.
+> **Warning:** This plugin is currently under development.Do not use yet Features and APIs may change.